Search for an item here.

 Do you ship internationally?

 Yes!
-We ship all international orders via USPS International Parcel Post Mail.
+I ship all international orders via USPS International Parcel Post Mail.
 International items are tracked by the Custom's Form Number only.
-Should the product not arrive in a timely manner we will be happy to supply you with that number, but it will be up to you to deal with your Custom's Agency to determine what the delay or problem is.
-We will not be responsible for any items lost or seized by Customs.
+Should the product not arrive in a timely manner I will be happy to supply you with that number, but it will be up to you to deal with your Custom's Agency to determine what the delay or problem is.
+I will not be responsible for any items lost or seized by Customs.
 Please be familiar with what content is acceptable by the laws of your country.

 How quickly will I get my order after you have shipped it?